gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 it appears that the effect of delivery method is parallel for doses 0.5 and 1.0 mg/day but that the effect of delivery method changes for 2 mg/day.

-\indent We can use the ANOVA $F$-test for an interaction to assess whether the interaction is "real" relative to the variability in the responses.
+\indent We can use the ANOVA $F$-test for an interaction to assess whether we think the interaction is "real" relative to the variability in the responses.
 \index{@$F$-test}
 That is, is it larger than we would expect due to natural variation in the data?
-If yes, then it is a real effect and we should account for it.
-The following results fit the interaction model and provide an ANOVA table.
+If yes, then we think it is a real effect and we should account for it.
+The following code fits the interaction model and provides an ANOVA table.

 ```r